rlphjyson/Domain-Info-Checker/README.md

 ### Configuration

-1. Copy the .env file to the root of the project (domain-info)
+1. Copy the .env.local file to the root of the project (domain-info)

 ### Running the App